-Exploration and application of nursing leadership concepts and theories utilized in the delivery of healthcare.
-Emphasis on expansion of nursing?s professional sphere of influence.
-Development of leadership attributes associated with professional nursing roles.
-Portfolio construction, including reflection on the integration of nursing roles, theories, research, ethics, and Christian worldview. + CAPS Goal Area 1. + Prerequisites: NURS360, NURS404, NURS410, NURS421E, and NURS430.
+Exploration and application of nursing leadership concepts and theories utilized in the delivery of healthcare with an emphasis on expansion of nursings professional sphere of influence.
+Development of leadership attributes associated with professional nursing roles in the context of a Christian worldview.
+Construction of a portfolio that includes individual and collective reflection on the integration of nursing roles, theories, research, ethical perspectives, and a Christian worldview as it relates to the context of professional nursing.

 Community, Self and Formation: Ancient and Contemporary Narratives (CORE300)

-An exploration of self in the world, based on personal experience and historic spiritual practices.
-Students are challenged to think systemically about contexts of family, faith community, workplace and broader culture as they plan for lifelong formation and contribution to the well-being of others. + CAPS Goal Areas 2 & 5.
+An exploration of self in the world, based on personal experience and classical spiritual practices.
+Students are challenged to think systemically about contexts of family, faith community, workplace, and broader culture as they plan for lifelong formation and contribution to the well-being of others.

 A distinctive feature of Bethel's programs is our commitment to the development of the whole person.
 In addition to courses within a program, students explore personal values and faith formation in a hospitable environment that respects learning from one another's perspectives.
 Rather than teaching students what to think about Christianity, we teach students how to think about the Bible, Christian history, and personal faith.